 North Carolina Taxes for Retirees

 What is it like to retire in the great state of North Carolina?
-For one, the weather is mild, making it an excellent destination for active seniors.
+For one, the weather is mild, making it an excellent destination for active retirees.
 The state also teems with natural beauty.
-But one of the most important factors regarding what makes NC a great retirement destination is its tax-friendliness.
-So, what exactly are North Carolina’s taxes for retirees like?
-Read on to learn more about what you can expect.
+But one of the most important factors regarding whether NC is a great retirement destination is its tax-friendliness and cost of living.

 - Social Security income in North Carolina is not taxed